-Latest cancer research unveiledJune 20th, 2011 in Cancer /
+Latest cancer research unveiledJune 20, 2011 in Medicine & Health / Cancer

 Two leading experts from the Division of Cancer Studies at Kings presented their latest research into cancer survival this week at the National Cancer Intelligence Network conference in London.

 The first study, led by Professor Henrik Moller, showed that up to half the number of men with prostate cancer who die do so as a direct result of the disease, rather than from other causes.